juhalehtonen/graphql-playground/README.md

 GraphQL has incrementally gained wider adoptation, with the likes of GitHub using GraphQL instead of REST on [their v4 API](https://developer.github.com/v4/).

+Other differences of GraphQL (compared to REST) include:
+- The description of a resource is not coupled to the way you retrieve it
+- Instead of using URLs to identify what is available in the API, you use a GraphQL schema
+- Related resources can be fetched with a single request
+- Instead of changing between GET/POST to specify a read/write, you change a keyword in the query
+- Requested types are strictly checked before executing code

 ## Clients